 Optional Attributes Type and Dimension Definition DBAUser string-scalar The ASM user who has sysasm privileges to start or stop the ASM instance.
-You can create ASM users for Oracle 11g R1 and later.
 DBAPword string-scalar Encrypted password for DBAUser.
 Encrypt passwords only when entering them using the command-line.
-Passwords must be encrypted using the VCS Encrypt utility.
-See "Encrypting Oracle database user and listener passwords" on page 83.
+Passwords must be encrypted using the vcsencrypt utility.
+See "Encrypting Oracle database user and listener passwords" on page 76.
 EnvFile string-scalar The full path name of the file that is sourced by the entry point scripts.
 This file contains the environment variables set by the user for the Oracle database server environment such as LD_LIBRARY_PATH, NLS_DATE_FORMAT, and so on.
 The syntax for the contents of the file depends on the login shell of Owner.
 File must be readable by Owner.
 The file must not contain any prompts for user input.
 Encoding string-scalar Specifies operating system encoding that corresponds to Oracle encoding for the displayed Oracle output.
 Default is "".

-Table A-12 lists the internal attribute for ASMDG agent.
-This attribute is for internal use only.
-Veritas recommends not to modify the value of this attribute.
+Table A-11 Optional attributes for ASMDG agent

+The following attribute is for internal use only.
+Veritas recommends that you do not modify the value of this attribute.